tc39/proposal-module-expressions/README.md

 assert(await import(inlineModule) === moduleExports);  // cached in the module map
 ```

 Importing an anonymous inline module needs to be async, as anonymous inline modules may import other modules, which are fetched from the network.
+Anonymous inline modules may get imported multiple times, but will get cached in the module map and will return a reference to the same module.

 ```js
 let inlineModule = module {